elastic/opentelemetry/docs/collector-components.md

 The OpenTelemetry Collector uses the following components to receive, process, and export telemetry data:

-- [Receivers](collector-components.md#receivers): collect telemetry from your host.
+- [Receivers](collector-components.md#receivers): Collect telemetry from your host.
-- [Processors](collector-components.md#processors): modify or transform telemetry data before sending it to the exporters.
+- [Processors](collector-components.md#processors): Modify or transform telemetry data before sending it to the exporters.
-- [Exporters](collector-components.md#exporters): send data to the backends or destinations.
+- [Exporters](collector-components.md#exporters): Send data to the backends or destinations.
-- [Extensions](collector-components.md#extensions): provide additional functionalities and capabilities.
+- [Extensions](collector-components.md#extensions): Provide additional functionalities and capabilities.

 The default configurations of the Elastic Distribution for the OpenTelemetry Collector follows these flows.